 What can you do?

-Don’t be afraid or embarrassed to discuss your condition with your health care providers, talking can lead to a solution.
+Incontinence is not normal, and there are ways to treat it and improve your life.
+Don’t be afraid or embarrassed to discuss your condition with your primary care provider.
+Talking can lead to a solution.

-There are preventative strategies.
-In some cases, you might need the help of exercise or physical therapists.
+Strength training of core muscles and pelvic floor exercises are some treatment options for stress urinary incontinence.
+In some cases, you might need the help of physical therapists.
 Strategies include:

 - Adding core strength training